⚗️

 Runaway Reaction Relief Calculator

-Calculates relief requirements for exothermic runaway reactions using AIChE/DIERS methodology.
-Determines required vent area, self-heat rate, TMR, and relief capacity per API 520 Part II for tempered, hybrid, and gassy systems.
+Calculates relief requirements for exothermic runaway reactions using AIChE/DIERS methodology (Leung simplified two-phase vent sizing) with API 520 Part I for the vapor-orifice step.
+Determines required vent area, self-heat rate, TMR, and relief capacity for tempered, hybrid, and gassy systems.

 Reaction Parameters